AndreMikulec/debian-server-setup/README.md

 #### Install PostgreSQL and related software

+##### *Install PostgreSQL 9.4*

 Install the base server, client, and development files - more information can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-9-4-on-debian-8):

     sudo apt-get update
     sudo apt-get install postgresql-9.4 postgresql-client-9.4 postgresql-server-dev-9.4

 The install creates a new system user `postgres`.
-This user can create additional database users (roles):
+This user can create additional database users (roles), using `createuser` and answering the questions that follow:

     su root
     su postgres
     createuser --interactive
+    Enter name of role to add: user1
+    Shall the new role be a superuser? (y/n) y
+    Shall the new role be allowed to create databases? (y/n) y Shall the new role be allowed to create more new roles? (y/n) y

+Now we can log into `psql` as `user1` using the following command:

+    psql -d database_name

-Install PostGIS and pgAdmin3:
+##### *Install PostGIS and pgAdmin3*

     sudo apt-get install pgadmin3
     sudo apt-get install postgis

 Databases can then be imported using the pgAdmin3 restore tool (Tools->Restore).
 Make sure prior to restore that all roles who have privileges on the restored databases already exist on the server.
+You could also restore the database using [psql](http://www.postgresql.org/docs/9.4/static/backup-dump.html).

 ##### *Set up automatic backup to network for server databases*